lilianricaud/patterning-complexity/english/patterns.md

 Not simply opposite of living patterns, but deadening patterns.

-Some authors use antipatterns base approach to mine for living patterns (ANTIPATTERNS APPROACH), but Salingaros warns that you need several antipatterns to
+Some authors use antipatterns base approach to mine for living patterns (ANTIPATTERNS APPROACH), but Salingaros warns that The solution space, which is distinct from the parameter space, is rarely one-dimensional, which means that knowing what doesn't work cannot give what works simply by doing the opposite.

+There may be an infinity of different opposites.
+One needs to exhaust the solution space by identifying many neighbouring anti-patterns before zeroing in on the pattern itself.